aksharbarot/tintri_graphite/README.md

 ## Install
 Download and install [Tintri's API examples](https://github.com/Tintri/tintri-api-examples) and place tintri_graphite.py in the same dir.
 ## Usage
-Simple call the script with the appropriate credentials as follows:
+Simply call the script with the appropriate credentials as follows:

 ```
 python graphite_tintry.py [vmstore_fqdn] [username] [password]